-Q2.
-To facilitate your completion of this survey across multiple sessions, here is a PDF of this survey for download (however, please be sure to enter your responses into this online form):
+- Q2.
+To facilitate your completion of this survey across multiple sessions, here is a PDF of this survey for download (however, please be sure to enter your responses into this online form): - Q3.

-Q3.
 SECTION 1.
 Please indicate the jurisdiction for which you are filling out the survey and the date on which data are regularly collected; if the data are collected only for this survey, please indicate the last date on which you finished gathering the data to respond.

-If it is possible for your jurisdiction to report data as of September 24, 2017, this would be appreciated in order to have consistency with other jurisdictions.
+appreciated in order to have consistency with other jurisdictions.

 O Jurisdiction:

-O Data current as of (MM/DD/YYYY): \\\\\
+O Data current as of (MM/DD/YYYY):

 Q4.
 SECTION 2.
 Please indicate whether the following types of facilities are under the direct control of your jurisdiction's Department of Corrections (check all that apply).
 By control, the survey means that your jurisdiction hires and supervises staff (even if some are through subcontracts, such as health care services) and provides the governing rules and policies.

+O Prisons

-🔿 Jails
+O Jails

+O Juvenile facilities

+O Mental health facilities

+O Special facilities for death-sentenced prisoners

 O Private prisons

 O Immigration detention

+Other (please specify)

 Q5.
 Please provide the total custodial population for all facilities in your system as identified in Question 4 above (for example, if you indicated in Question 4 that your system includes prisons, jails, juvenile facilities, and mental health facilities, you would provide the total custodial population for those four types of facilities).

 Q6.
 Does your jurisdiction have prisoners housed in privately contracted facilities?

+○ Yes

+○ No

 Q7.
 Does your jurisdiction regularly collect data on prisoners in privately contracted facilities?

+O Yes

+O No (please explain)

 Q8.
 Does your jurisdiction contract with the federal government to provide housing for immigration detention?

+O Yes

-O No
+○ No

 Q9.
 Answer only if you answered "Yes" to the above question.
 Does your jurisdiction keep data on the population and the use of restrictive housing in these facilities?

+O Yes

+O No (please explain)

 Q10.
 SECTION 2a.
 This survey focuses on data in your jurisdiction in facilities under your control.
 We also want to understand the numbers of individuals not included to learn the size of the population for which we will not have the kinds of information provided by answers to the questions below.

 Q11.
 Are there prisoners sentenced through the state system who are NOT under your control and who are housed in other facilities (such as out of state, private, jails, and community residential centers)?

+○ Yes

+○ No

 Q12.
 Answer only if you answered "Yes" to Question 11 above.
 Are any of these prisoners housed in local or other facilities WITHIN your jurisdiction?

+○ Yes

+○ No

 Q13.
 Answer only if you answered "Yes" to Question 12 above.
-Please provide data, if available, on the numbers of such prisoners.
+Please provide data, if available on the numbers of such prisoners.

 Q14.
 Answer only if you answered "Yes" to Question 11 above.
-Are any of these prisoners housed OUTSIDE of your jurisdiction?
+Are any of these prisoners house OUTSIDE of your jurisdiction?

+○ Yes

+○ No

 Q15.
 Answer only if you answered "Yes" to Question 14 above.
 Please indicate the numbers of such prisoners and to what jurisdictions they are sent.

 Q16.
 Section 2b.
 Please indicate which facilities use restrictive housing (check all that apply).

+O Prisons

-🔿 Jails
+O Jails

+O Juvenile facilities

+O Mental health facilities

 O Privately contracted facilities

+O Special facilities for death-sentenced prisoners

-O Immigration detention contract facilities
+Immigration detention contract facilities

-Q17.
-Please indicate the facilities for which you have data on the use of restrictive housing (check all that apply).

-◯ Jails
+Other (please specify)